-You’ll be seduced by the country’s irresistibly blue waters, fascinating cuisine, and sun-soaked shores dotted with scenic ports, but also by the hospitality and warmth of its locals.
+You’ll be seduced by the country’s irresistibly blue waters, fascinating cuisine, sun-soaked shores dotted with scenic ports, and the hospitality and warmth of its locals.
 All these, along with the reliable winds, beautiful sheltered coves, and the wealth of watersports opportunities available, are part of the magic of sailing in Turkey.

-With its spellbinding Adriatic coast, exquisite islands, and rugged mountainous interior jam-packed with culture, history and magnificent cities, Croatia is no doubt one of the most captivating European countries.
+Croatia is undoubtedly one of the most captivating European countries with its spellbinding Adriatic coast, exquisite islands, and rugged mountainous interior jam-packed with culture, history, and magnificent cities.
 And there’s clearly no better way to take in its glory, beauty, and treasures than by sea, from your luxury charter yacht.

 Highlights include the arresting town of Dubrovnik, with its ancient city walls, sleek marble streets, and splendid Baroque architecture; the lush islands of Mljet and Korcula; the historic port town of Trogir; the tiny islet of Bisevo – home to the spectacular Blue Grotto; the paradisiacal Vis Island; and the national parks of Krka and Kornati, both of them abundant in ravishing natural beauty.